 No Talent Present:Every aspect that makes a good comic book film is missing in Suicide Squad.
-Sound editing must have been an afterthought in post production since every scene with “background” music turned into a music video while straining to hear important dialogue.
-Fight choreography was elementary at best.
+Sound editing must have been an afterthought in post-production since every scene with “background” music turned into a music video while straining to hear the important dialogue.
+The fight choreography was elementary at best.
 Fight scenes were slow and anticipated with no surprises or moments that put me on the edge of my seat.
-Overall direction was lacking inspiration which is probably the most disappointing aspect of the film considering David Ayer is one of the best directors on the rise that uses a personal touch which creates a relatable story.
-This downfall was very visible when the finale was ripped straight from the first Avengers film, The Amazing Spider Man and Teenage Mutant Ninja Turtles .
+Overall direction was lacking inspiration which is probably the most disappointing aspect of the film considering David Ayer is one of the best directors on the rise who utilizes a personal touch and creates relatable stories.
+This downfall was very visible when the finale was ripped straight from the first Avengers(2012) film, The AmazingSpider Man (2012), and Teenage Mutant Ninja Turtles (2014).

 Terrible Representation of Ensemble:Suicide Squad did not balance the multiple members of its team.
 This was mainly a Deadshot (Will Smith) and Harley Quinn (Margot Robbie) movie.
-It was like a really weird sequel to Focus -- that was supposed to be a joke -- but it is true.
+It was like a really weird sequel to Focus — that was supposed to be a joke...but it's true.

-One Upside:This is a very bad movie.
-But at least the main cast did a fair job of representing these comic book characters that we all love.
-An extra hat off goes to Will Smith, Margot Robbie and Jai Courtney for their portrayal of Deadshot, Harley Quinn, and Captain Boomerang.
+One Upside:This is a very bad movie, but at least the main cast did a fair job of representing these comic book characters that we all love.
+An extra hat-off goes to Will Smith, Margot Robbie, and Jai Courtney for their portrayal of Deadshot, Harley Quinn, and Captain Boomerang.

 Suicide Squad will go down as one of the worst installments in the new line of DC comic book movies.
 The film lacks a sense of purpose, along with enough talent to make it watchable.